aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 Make sure that the region selected in the top-right of the console page is `us-east-1`.

-#### Q: I created a leader node and submitted a job, but the leader keeps saying it is waiting for worker nodes and not running my solver.
+#### I created a leader node and submitted a job, but the leader keeps saying it is waiting for worker nodes and not running my solver.
 What happened?

 There are two likely causes.
 First it could be that you submitted an SQS that asked for more workers than you configured when you set up your cluster.
 Make sure that the number of worker nodes equals or exceeds the number of worker nodes that were requested in the SQS message.
 Second, if you just set up the ECS cluster, then it is likely that either the requested EC2 servers have not yet initialized, or that the ECS cluster has not yet started running on them.
 It takes 2-5 minutes for the resources to become available after they are requested.

 There is also a less-likely cause, involving capacity limits.
 EC2 sets default capacity limits on the number of compute nodes that are available to an account.
 If you are running large-scale tests, it may be that you have exceeded the default number of nodes.
 To check, navigate to the EC2 console for the account, and click on "Limits" on the left side.
 Type "All standard" in the search bar and determine the current limit.
 The limit is specified in terms of vCPUs, so each m6i-4xlarge image uses 16 vCPUs, and every m6i-16xlarge uses 64 CPUs.
 If you need additional vCPUs, click on the "All Standard" link and request a limit increase.  **N.B.** Running a large cluster can become expensive.
 Make sure you limit your large-scale testing to preserve your AWS credits.

-#### Q: I'm watching the ECS cluster, but nothing is happening; no nodes are being created.
+#### I'm watching the ECS cluster, but nothing is happening; no nodes are being created.
 What happened?

 This can happen if you try to start up a cloud solver when the infrastructure is configured for parallel execution or vice versa.
 In this case, the machine image where you want to deploy does not match the requirements of the ECS task.
 Make sure that if you are running a cloud solver, you have not configured the infrastructure for parallel.
 If you are unsure, you can always run `update-solver-infrastructure` with the expected type.
 If the infrastructure is already set up for this type, it will be a no-op.

-#### Q: Suppose I want to use the console to setup my ECS clusters, or to monitor them.
+#### Suppose I want to use the console to setup my ECS clusters, or to monitor them.
 How do I do that?

 __Step 1:__  Update the size of the EC2 cluster using the EC2 console